 Luckily, there is a workaround.
 When casting from your Chrome browser, press Alt+Tab to switch tasks.
 This will still stream your content in full screen... but in the background, enabling you to use your computer freely.

 Add Emoji or symbols to your Chromecast name

 This is a silly one that doesn't enhance your streaming experience, but it does make you feel cooler.
 You can use Emoji and character symbols to change your Chromecast name into something more imaginative.
-Just open the Google Home app and swipe over to the “Devices” tab.
-Once there, find the Chromecast you want to rename.
+Just open the Google Home app and scroll down to your Chromecast device.

-Tap on the overflow menu in the top right corner of the Chromecast’s card, then choose Device settings.
-The first option in this menu should read "Name,” with your Chromecast’s name below it.
-Tap on that to open a dialog box, where you can enter the new name.
+Tap on the settings cog in the top right corner, then select Name.
+Tap on the name box and you'll be able to enter the new name.
 Type what you want, and when done, tap "OK".

-You can add emoji (like these) by simply copying and pasting then from your browser and into the device name field.
+You can add emoji by simply copying and pasting them into the device name field.